Chapter 19 – Erica's Gift

 'Is it narcotic?'
 Erica wrote.

 "No," Betty replied.
 "It is slightly sedative.
-It will relax your throat so you can't speak and it might relax you a little too.
-It will not affect your mental capacity in any way."
+It will relax your throat so you can't speak and it will probably relax you too since you have been drinking and you haven't eaten.
+It will not affect your mental capacity in any other way."

 Erica smiled.
 She nodded and opened her mouth.